 McLemore (Rising Fawn, Ga.)

 This course, dramatically set on Lookout Mountain in northwest Georgia, is part of a master-planned community that offers stay-and-play guest access in addition to its base membership.
 The mountaintop Highlands course designed by Rees Jones and Bill Bergin is probably best known for its “above the clouds” 18th hole that’s been voted one of the game’s greatest finishing holes.
-While McLemore currently has a 6-hole short course as well, it’s looking to really dive into the destination golf category with plans for a second 18-hole course, The Outpost, expected to open in 2024.
+While McLemore currently has a 6-hole short course as well, it’s looking to really dive into the destination golf category with plans for a second 18-hole course, The Keep, expected to open in 2024.

 The Coeur d’Alene Resort (Coeur d’Alene, Idaho)